Britain mourns Queen Elizabeth as Charles becomes king

 After a vigil in Edinburgh, the queen’s coffin will be brought to London, and she will lie in state for several days before her funeral in Westminster Abbey.

 As the second Elizabethan Age came to a close Thursday, the BBC played the national anthem, “God Save the Queen,” over a portrait of the monarch in full regalia as her death was announced.
 The flag over Buckingham Palace was lowered to half-staff.
-And in the one of first of many shifts to come, the anthem played Friday was “God Save the King.”
+And in one of the many shifts to come, the anthem played Friday was “God Save the King.”

 The impact of Elizabeth's loss will be unpredictable for Britain.
 She helped stabilize and modernize the monarchy across decades of enormous social change, but its relevance in the 21st century has often been called into question.
 The public’s abiding affection for the queen had helped sustain support for the monarchy during the family scandals, but Charles is nowhere near as popular.